needle-mirror/com.unity.addressables/Documentation~/InitializeAsync.md

 - `AsyncOperationHandle<IResourceLocator> Addressables.InitializeAsync()`

 #### Returns
 `AsyncOperationHandle<IResourceLocator>`: The AsyncOperationHandle for the `InitializationOperation`.
-Do not release this `AsyncOperationHandle`.
+This handle is automatically released after it completes.

 #### Description
 Initializing Addressables is a preliminary operation that has the responsibility of setting up the runtime data for Addressables.
 Addressables.InitializeAsync creates and executes an InitializationOperation operation.
 This operation does the following: